 –> Learn More: Elderflower Vs. Elderberry – How Do They Compare?

 In a pinch: Citrus liqueurs

-Citrus is one of the most noticeable flavor notes that elderflower brings and that is what triple sec can provide.
-Triple sec is an orange-flavored liqueur made from orange peel and which is used in much the same way that elderflower cordial is used.
-You can use it as an alternative in many of the beverage applications for which elderflower would be used.
+Citrus is one of the most noticeable flavor notes that elderflower brings, which is what triple sec can provide.
+Triple sec is an orange-flavored liqueur made from orange peel, which is used in much the same way that elderflower cordial is used.
+You can use it as an alternative in many beverage applications for which elderflower would be used.

 Grand Marnier is another orange-flavored liqueur.
 It consists of cognac and the essence of orange.
 It is an effective alternative to elderflower cordial as it provides some of the same flavor notes.

-Elderflower’s two main flavor notes are that of citrus and vanilla.
+Elderflower’s two main flavor notes are citrus and vanilla.
 You can replace these by adding orange peel and vanilla to your preparation.
-Note that the flavor that elderflower brings is quite subtle, so these two flavorings must be used judiciously.
+Note that elderflower’s flavor is quite subtle, so these two flavorings must be used judiciously.

-Rose petals can be infused into simple syrup just like elderflower heads and the resulting syrup can be used in many of the same applications.
+Rose petals can be infused into a simple syrup like elderflower heads, and the resulting syrup can be used in many of the same applications.

 - The Master List Of Herbs And Spices: Search spices, herbs, and seasonings by name, flavor, and origin.

 - Dried Herbs Vs. Fresh: How do they typically differ in flavor?